The Importance of Soft Skills and the Ignorance of Legislators

 Returning to Basics

-The title of this blog is iamcuri.us.
+Returning to Basics The title of this blog is iamcuri.us.
 That title was chosen to reflect the many and sundry interests that I have and the drive I have to explore new ideas and to learn new things.
 While I think some of my posts here have reflected that, others seems to skew in specific directions that seem to narrow the focus on the blog.
 Maybe I’m wrong.
 Maybe the posts that outline my tinkering in websites and self-hosting do reflect my questioning and exploring and learning.
-Still, I think that it’s time I pushed into some new areas and revisit in more detail some old areas, too.
+Still, I think that it’s time I pushed into some new areas and revisit in more detail some old areas, too. ...